SinTan1729/ReVancedBuilder/README.md

 - The script will download the **automatically selected compatible version** (using compatibility of patches as listed [here](https://github.com/revanced/revanced-patches#list-of-available-patches)) of Youtube on APKMirror, **NOT** latest official version on Google Play.
 - Under **NO CIRCUMSTANCES** any APKs will be uploaded to this repository to avoid DMCA.
 - If you enable the telegram notifications or uploads, make sure to fill up the config options inside the `build_settings` file.
 For more information about the config, take at look at the repos of `telegram.sh` and `telegram-upload` provided above.
 - It can also run a post script (if exists) called `post_script.sh`.
-The `timestamp` would is passed as `$1`.
+The `timestamp` is passed as `$1`.
 - In the current configuration, the script only builds YouTube ReVanced and YouTube Music ReVanced (both nonroot), but it's easy to add support for any other ReVanced app.
-The code for root builds is included but commented out.
+The code for root builds is included but disabled by default.
 - All the packages are pulled from [APKMirror](https://apkmirror.com) and GitHub (the `revanced/*` repos).

 ## Customize your build